Debt Management for Your Electrical Contracting Business with SumUp

 Prevention is better than cure, or so the saying goes.
+But it’s especially true when trying to deal with debt management.
 Regardless of what system you’re using, your business strategy or your CRM, the first step all businesses should take is to screen their customers.
 A field service company is no exception; a plumbing business should screen their customers just as much as an electrical company or an HVAC one.

 This is especially important if you’re doing a lot of commercial work but applies to larger domestic jobs too.
 Get familiar with credit scores and financial statements before you sign a contract and you’ll save yourself a lot of trouble in the future.

-A deferred payment refers to the practice of putting a block on a set amount of money on a customer’s card.
+A deferred payment, in debt management, refers to the practice of putting a block on a set amount of money on a customer’s card.
 You can do it both for domestic and commercial work.
 You’re probably familiar with it if you’ve ever shopped on Amazon or booked a hotel.
 Many field service companies are apprehensive about it since they feel like it will scare customers away.
 But if it didn’t scare them away from booking holidays, then why would it now?

 Taking deferred payments before starting work on a job is simply a good business practice.
 You always choose on a customer-by-customer basis if you don’t want to offend someone you’ve known for years and trust to pay on time although we’d still recommend doing this sparingly and for small jobs only.

 If you want to reduce small debts (and large debts too!), this is a great way since you can defer the full amount on lower-priced jobs or a certain percentage on higher ones.
 After the work is done and an invoice is raised, the technician can take payment on the spot but that’s only if you…